 Thanks to its unique situation within the CEA teams and close to the Center facilities, INSTN learners can access the CEA’s research platforms and laboratories (FabLab Formadditive, Pourdrinnov, Prod-H2, Doseo, etc.), but also, thanks to strong partner relationships, visit facilities belonging to nuclear plant operators and industrial partners.

-3D immersion simulators: To immerse learners in a professional environment or context, INSTN can also make use of 3D simulators (GREEN room for radiation therapy), mixed reality (real-life environment and 3D) (EVOC reactor physics simulator) or serious games (OSIRIS and EmSimBasics® for radiation protection in industrial or medical environments).
+3D immersion simulators: To immerse learners in a professional environment or context, INSTN can also make use of 3D simulators (VERT room for radiation therapy), mixed reality (real-life environment and 3D) (EVOC reactor physics simulator) or serious games (OSIRIS and EmSimBasics® for radiation protection in industrial or medical environments).

 On-line assessment, synchronous and asynchronous training, remote training, virtual classes, quizzes or animations, gamification, etc., INSTN has introduced a package of tools and methods built around its on-line training platform Instart Learning Experience to offer a digital space to its learners.
 And to support the digitalization of the training courses: a method for specifying the targeted skills, educational and digital engineering, means of producing digital resources and a space dedicated to educational design and innovation.